‘I’m just sick of it’: More than a week without power leaves some Houston-area residents feeling hopeless and abandoned | KRDO

 In Houston’s Museum District on Tuesday, Pat Baker arrived at a condo complex to check on a neighbor with health problems who rented out her daughter’s apartment.
 The neighbor didn’t answer.

 “I unlocked the door and found her,” Baker, fighting back tears, told CNN affiliate KHOU.
-“You know, it’s just been hot and miserable and I’m just sick of this you know.
+“You know, it’s just been hot and miserable and I’m just sick of this.
 I’m just sick of it.”

 Power was restored at the condo complex later that afternoon after the body was removed from the apartment, the station reported.

-The latest name added to Harris County’s list of confirmed Beryl-related deaths was Christine Davis, who had turned 110 in May, according to the 110 Club, a site about super-centenarians.
+The latest name on the Harris County list of confirmed Beryl-related deaths was Christine Davis, who had turned 110 in May, according to the 110 Club, a site about super-centenarians.
 She died Tuesday at Memorial Hermann Hospital Northeast from hyperthermia caused by “environmental heat exposure due to power outage,” according to the Harris County Institute of Forensic Sciences.

 Another confirmed storm victim was Pamela Jarrett, 64, who died of hyperthermia on July 11, days after the hurricane, in her home in Spring, Texas, just north of Houston.
 Relatives told CNN affiliate KTRK on Wednesday that Jarrett relied on a wheelchair and feeding tube.